 Conclusion

 ASP.NET is a powerful and flexible framework used in modern web application development.
 It has various features that provide efficient performance and can be a good choice for cloud-based projects.
 But, it is not always the best fit for the small and simple applications due to its complexity.
-Therefore, by understanding the features, architecture, and drawbacks, you can easily use ASP.NET for the web application development.
+The ASP.NET page life cycle outlines the sequence of events that occur from when a page request is received to the rendering and unloading of the page.
+Therefore, by understanding what is ASP.NET, its features, ASP.NET architecture, and drawbacks, you can easily use ASP.NET for web application development.

 What is ASP.NET – FAQs